 - Extension of the spine

-As your can see, the lats are a pretty big muscle with a very strong pull on the system due to its attachments spanning from the iliac crest all the way to the humerus.
+As you can see, the lats are a pretty big muscle with a very strong pull on the system due to its attachments spanning from the iliac crest all the way to the humerus.
 Many people know of the lats functions on the shoulder, but it must be noted that the lats are also a very powerful extensor of the spine.
 In fact, it could be argued that the lats are a hip flexor.
 Although they do not directly attach to the “hip”, they extend the spine and therefore flex or anteriorly tilt the pelvis.
 This can be thought of as acetabulum on femur hip flexion, which is contrasted with the femur moving in the acetabulum.
-So the lats as an indirect hip flexior can be indirectly wreaking havoc on your squat mobility.
+So the lats as an indirect hip flexor can be indirectly wreaking havoc on your squat mobility.

 In addition to the lats contributions to the movements of the shoulder, spine, and hip, they can also drastically affect how well a person can relax and recover from training.
 In the posterior mediastinum lies the sympathetic trunk of the autonomic nervous system.
-This is a bundle of nerves that send information to our brain about the status of our systems safety in our environment.
+This is a bundle of nerves that send information to our brain about the status of the safety of our system in our environment.
 If the lats pull our thorax into extension, we will impinge on the nerves of the sympathetic trunk and be chronically in a fight or flight state.
 Therefore, we need the ability to resist unwanted extension to be able to shut off and recover from training or else our system will perceive that we are always training.

 - Outer surface of upper 8 ribs